The Cyan Language: Types and Subtypes

-Considering that the static type or compile-time type of {\tt s} is {\tt S} and the static type of {\tt t} is {\tt T}, the assignment ``{\tt t = s}"\/ is legal if {\tt S} is a subtype of {\tt T}.
-Using the previous example, the following declarations and assignments are legal: \begin{cyan} :i I; :j J; :a A; :b B; :d D; :e E; i = j; i = a; a = e; i = a; j = d; b = d; j = e; \end{cyan}
+Considering that the static type or compile-time type of {\tt s} is {\tt S} and the static type of {\tt t} is {\tt T}, the assignment ``{\tt t = s}''\/ is legal if {\tt S} is a subtype of {\tt T}.
+Using the previous example, the following declarations and assignments are legal: \begin{cyan} var I i; var J j; var A a; var B b; var D d; var E e; i = j; i = a; a = e; i = a; j = d; b = d; j = e; \end{cyan}